MohamedFarid648/Trivia-API/backend/README.md

 REVIEW_COMMENT
 ```
 This README is missing documentation of your endpoints.
 Below is an example for your endpoint to get all categories.
 Please use it as a reference for creating your documentation and resubmit your code.

-Endpoints
-GET '/categories'
-GET ...
-POST ...
-DELETE ...

-GET '/categories'
+```

+Project Documentation :

+•	Project Title:
+        Travia api
+        It is a simple project to display categories and questions for each one and play a game for answer the questions .

+•	Getting Started:
+          install node , pip3 , paython
+          in frontend folder run:
+                                    npm install --save && npm start
+          in backend folder run :
+                                    pip install -r requirements.txt
+                                    set FLASK_APP=flaskr
+                                    set FLASK_ENV=development
+                                    flask run

+•	API Reference (Endpoints):

+    1.GET '/api/categories'
     - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
     - Request Arguments: None
-- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+    - Returns: An object with a single key, categories, that contains an object of id: category_string key:value pairs.
     {'1' : "Science",
     '2' : "Art",
     '3' : "Geography",
     '4' : "History",
     '5' : "Entertainment",
     '6' : "Sports"}

-```
+    2.GET '/api/questions'
+    - Return all questions with pagination
+    - Request Arguments: pageNumber( 1 is default)
+    - Returns: All Questions with pagination and All Categories. questions:[
+    {answer: "Maya Angelou", category: 1, difficulty: 4, id: 1, question: "Whose autobiography is entitled I Know Why the Caged Bird Sings?"}, {answer: "Muhammad Ali", category: 1, difficulty: 4, id: 2, question: "What boxer s original name is Cassius Clay?"}, {answer: "Apollo 13", category: 1, difficulty: 5, id: 3, question: "What movie earned Tom Hanks his third straight Oscar nomination, in 1996?"}, {answer: "Tom Cruise", category: 1, difficulty: 6, id: 4, question: "What actor did author Anne Rice first denounce, then praise in the role of her beloved Lestat?"}, {answer: "ww", category: 1, difficulty: 1, id: 16, question: "rr"}]
+    success: true,
+    total_questions: 5}

+    3.DELETE '/api/question/<int:id>'
+    -  Delete Question depends on its id
+    - Request Arguments:Question Id
+    - Return {'success' :True} if the question is deleted

+    4.POST '/api/question'
+    -  Add New Question
+    - Request Arguments:Question Object(question,answer,category,difficulty)
+    - Return {'success' :True} if the question is inserted and {'success' :False } if one of the values is empty

+    5.POST '/api/questions/search'
+    -  Search for  a question(s) using  string value
+    - Request Arguments:Question Value as string
+    - Return the questions that have a specific value Ex:If we search for a Whose value it will Return :
+    {     'success':True,
+        'questions':
+            [{answer: "Maya Angelou"
+            category: 1
+            difficulty: 4
+            id: 1
+            question: "Whose autobiography is entitled I Know Why the Caged Bird Sings?"
+            }],
+        'total_questions':1,
+        'currentCategory':{}
+    }

+    6.GET '/api/categories/<int:id>/questions'
+    - Return all questions for a specific category
+    - Request Arguments: Category ID
+    - Returns: All Questions For this Category.
+    {
+    currentCategory:{id: 1 , type: "science"}
+    questions:[
+    {answer: "Maya Angelou", category: 1, difficulty: 4, id: 1, question: "Whose autobiography is entitled I Know Why the Caged Bird Sings?"}, {answer: "Muhammad Ali", category: 1, difficulty: 4, id: 2, question: "What boxer s original name is Cassius Clay?"}, {answer: "Apollo 13", category: 1, difficulty: 5, id: 3, question: "What movie earned Tom Hanks his third straight Oscar nomination, in 1996?"}, {answer: "Tom Cruise", category: 1, difficulty: 6, id: 4, question: "What actor did author Anne Rice first denounce, then praise in the role of her beloved Lestat?"}, {answer: "ww", category: 1, difficulty: 1, id: 16, question: "rr"}]
+    success: true,
+    total_questions: 5}

+    7.POST '/api/quizzes'
+    -  Get a random question for a specific category but not in perviues questions
+    - Request Arguments:
+            PreviousQuestions: The Questions that user answered before quizCategory : Current Category or All(id=0)

+    - Return the question that should be answered or {'success':False} if all questions have been answered

+    Ex:If we choose science category : for a Whose value it will Return :
+    {
+            answer: "Apollo 13"
+            category: 1
+            difficulty: 5
+            id: 3
+            question: "What movie earned Tom Hanks his third straight Oscar nomination, in 1996?"
+            success: true
+    }

 ## Testing